The Sacrament of the Anointing of the Sick

 When we are sick or dying we must face the fact of our mortality.
 In this time of difficulty Jesus does not abandon us.

-He gave us priests who bring us the graces of the sacrament of the sick, called Anointing of the Sick because the principle sign is anointing with oil consecrated by the bishop.
+He gave us priests who bring us the graces of the sacrament of the sick, called Anointing of the Sick because the principal sign is anointing with oil consecrated by the bishop.
 Sometimes this sacrament is mistakenly called the Last Rites though it is only one part of the complete Last Rites of the Church which also include Confession (if the person is able to speak), Holy Communion (called viaticum), and special prayers for the dying.

 Anointing of the Sick is for Catholics who are sick or facing life threatening situations (like major surgery or a serious medical emergency), as well as those who may be facing immanent death.
 Because of the notion that calling the priest for this sacrament may mean giving up on a dying loved one, many Catholics wait until too late to call the priest.
 Doing this risks leaving the dying person without the important graces of this sacrament.